material-components/material-components-web-react/packages/tab-indicator/README.md

 Prop Name | Type | Description
 --- | --- | ---
-unbounded | boolean | Ripple is unbounded if true. disabled | n/a | Disables ripple if true. style | object | Inline styles of root element. className | string | Classes to appear on className attribute of root element.
+active | boolean | If true will activate the indicator. className | string | Classes to appear on className attribute of root element. fade | boolean | If enabled will use the fade animation for transitioning to other tabs. icon | boolean | Indicates that the indicator is an icon instead of an underline. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. onTransitionEnd | function | transitionend event callback handler.

 ## Sass Mixins